-The Ultimate Foods for Bulking Up!
+The Ultimate Foods for Healthy Weight Gain

 The stress of lifting weights damages the muscle fibers, and to deal with this damage the body activates a recovery process.
 As the muscle starts to repair itself, the body demands a constant supply of protein which can only be met through the right dietary intake.